-Interest accrued on securities purchased under agreements to resell and securities borrowed transactions is included in accrued interest and other income receivable in the statement of financial condition and interest income in the statement of comprehensive income.
-Interest accrued on securities sold under agreements to repurchase is included in accrued interest payable and other liabilities on the statement of financial condition and interest expense in the statement of comprehensive income.
+Interest accrued on securities purchased under agreements to resell and securities borrowed transactions is included in accrued interest and other income receivable in the statement of financial condition.
+Interest accrued on securities sold under agreements to repurchase is included in accrued interest payable and other liabilities on the statement of financial condition.
 The carrying amount of collateralized securities transactions is deemed to be a reasonable estimate of their fair value.

-Securities Owned and Securities Sold But Not Yet Purchased and Derivatives
+Securities Owned, Derivatives and Securities Sold But Not Yet Purchased

 Securities transactions and related gains and losses are recorded on a trade date basis.
-Realized and unrealized gains and losses are included in trading gains, net of losses, in the statement of comprehensive income.
-Realized gains on the sales of securities are generally determined based on the sale of positions held on a first-in, first-out basis.
 Unless otherwise indicated, trading assets are priced by the trading desk and independently validated against pricing received from third party pricing sources.
 Equity securities owned are valued at the last reported price on the exchange that they trade.
 Securities not readily marketable are valued at their estimated fair value based on quoted bid prices or pricing models, as determined by management; except for short positions for which the last quoted ask price is used.
-The change in fair value is included in the statement of comprehensive income as trading gains, net of losses.
 Amounts receivable and payable for securities transactions that have not reached their contractual final settlement date are recorded net in net receivables for unsettled securities transactions on the statement of financial condition.